IELTS Essay Topics with sample answer.

 In today's competitive job market, there is a growing belief among some employers that the social skills of job applicants are more crucial than their academic qualifications.
 I strongly agree with this opinion, as social skills are essential for building positive relationships and enhancing the overall productivity of an organisation.

-Undoubtedly, academic qualifications play a vital role in assessing whether a candidate is eligible for a particular job or not.
-Still, they do not guarantee success in a job.
+Academic qualifications may make a candidate eligible for a particular job but do not guarantee success in a job.
 For example, a candidate who has excellent academic qualifications but lacks social skills may face difficulties in working with colleagues and clients, leading to negative consequences for the organisation.
+This will lead to dissatisfaction by employer and even job temination.

 In conclusion, while academic qualifications are necessary for job seekers, social skills are even more important.
 Employers should prioritise social skills while assessing job candidates to ensure the overall success of their organisation.